Last Updated on

 Women in their fifties are more likely to be at a place in life where they have had enough time to earn and save over the years.
 When it comes to all the expenses that go along with having a baby, it will not be as hard to manage as they will have saved enough.
 Older women are also more experienced and content with who they are.

-3. Women Who Give Birth Later in Life Tend to Live Longer
+2. Women Who Give Birth Later in Life May Live Longer

 Women who give birth later in life tend to live longer.
-Yes, they can live for 80 or 90 years.
+Yes, they can live for 80 to 90 years of age.
 The genes that allow older women to give birth also help slow down the rate of ageing in them which makes them less prone to illness in old age.
+However, there is no proof for the same.

 Risks and Complications of Having a Baby in 50s